oVirt/ovirt-site/source/sla/quota.html.md

 #### Logic Design

-Each time the user will run or edit the VM, there will be a Quota check against the quota cluster view.
+Each time the user will run a VM or create a new disk, there will be a quota resource check against the quota views.
- Both views, quota_storage and quota_cluster should be reflected in the memory as Concurrent HashMap tables.
-The memory tables should be checked and updated in the canDoAction in a synchronized context (Using java.util.concurrency).
+The process of quota validation should be in a new method validateQuota which will be a part of the command execute process. the validateQuota should be executed as synchronize method after canDoAction and before the command execute method.
- Those memory tables should be managed in a pessimistic way, considering resource allocation, to prevent over-commit situations.
+Each command which consumes quota resources, will contain a list of the delta changes, respectively quotaManager will manage a delta HashMap of the resources until they are persisted in the DB.

 ###### Synchronized Vds commands

 Synchronized Vds commands are commands such as Create VM or migrate VM.
-These commands increase the consumption on cluster quota, right when the engine calls createVmCommandVDSCommand.
+These commands increase the consumption for cluster quota, right when the engine calls createVmCommandVDSCommand.
-Before calling the vds command, there will be a check and update (With atomic operation), using quotaVdsGroupUsage function with the memory delta map, if there is enough resource space in the quota, the memory delta concurrent map, will be updated with the VM resources. if there will not be enough resources for the VM cunsumption, we will decrease the memory table with the amount of resources we checked.
+Before calling the vds command, there will be a synchronize check, using quotaVdsGroupUsage function with the memory delta map, if there is enough resource space in the quota, the memory delta concurrent map, will be updated with the VM resources. if there will not be enough resources for the VM cunsumption, we will decrease the memory table with the amount of resources we checked.

 ###### A-synchronized Vds commands

-Asynchronized operations, relected in the engine as tasks.
+Asynchronized operations, reflected in the engine as tasks.
 The tasks which are being handled are :

       unknown,